 You can buy a season ticket which allows you to park in the following car parks during the week: Churchfield; County Way; Court House; Mark Street.

 A ticket will cost you £22 a week; £82 a month; £230 for three months; or £770 for a full year.
 You can order a season ticket or request a replacement by completing our season ticket application form and emailing it back to us.

 Before we process your application, we’ll ring you and ask you to pay the full cost of the permit, or the administration fee if you’re applying for a replacement.
-You can pay by debit or credit card (a 2.2% charge will be added for paying by credit card).
+You can pay by debit or credit card.

 Your season ticket will be ready to collect from the Town Hall reception three working days from the date we take your payment.
 You can pick it up between 9am and 4pm any weekday and you’ll need to show some photographic ID.

 Failure to display a valid season ticket may result in a penalty charge.